thebitguru/play-button-itunes-patch/README.md

 Change Log
 ----------
+    2015-03-02, fa: Farhan Ahmad
+     * Published the all new GUI application!
+     * Version changed to 1.0

     2014-01-19, fa: Farhan Ahmad
      * Added the '-KILL' to killall command because rcd doesn't seem to respect SIGTERM anymore.
 Thanks for @quicksnap (https://github.com/quicksnap) for helping